ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 are outside the first 25 on the waitlist, you have a very low chance to join the class.

+### I am a grad student on the waitlist.
+What are my chances of enrolling in the class?

+If you are a grad student seriously interested in Stat 133, then you should try to schedule a meeting with me within the first two weeks of classes.
+While I cannot guarantee you a spot in the class, I would like to first determine if this course is a good fit for you.

 ### I am a concurrent student.
 What are my chances of enrolling in the class?

 Concurrent students have the lowest priority.
 And looking at past trends, I don't think you have a chance of getting in the class.

+### I would like to switch lab sections with other student.
+Is this possible?

+In the past, under special circumstances, I allowed students to swap lab sections.
+But not anymore.
+Now you must attend the lab discussion you are officially registered in.

 ### What if I don't agree with all the course policies?